ChrisBuilds/terminaltexteffects/docs/showroom.md

                         Space separated, unquoted, list of the number of gradient steps to use.
 More steps will create a smoother and longer gradient animation. (default: (12,))
     --final-gradient-direction (diagonal, horizontal, vertical, center)
-                        Direction of the final gradient. (default: Direction.VERTICAL) --ring-gap RING_GAP   Distance between rings as a percent of the smallest output area dimension. (default: 0.1) --spin-duration SPIN_DURATION
+                        Direction of the final gradient. (default: Direction.VERTICAL) --ring-gap RING_GAP   Distance between rings as a percent of the smallest canvas dimension. (default: 0.1) --spin-duration SPIN_DURATION
                         Number of frames for each cycle of the spin phase. (default: 200) --spin-speed (hyphen separated float range e.g. '0.25-0.5')